Whale Watching, Wildlife, & Waves, December 2023

 In the distance, the Blow Hole at Depoe Bay.

-We arrived at Yaquina Head Outstanding Natural Area Interpretive Center as heavy rain arrived.
+We arrived at Yaquina Head Outstanding Natural Area Interpretive Center as heavy rain slammed the coast.
 We explored the picturesque Quarry Cove Trail and Quarry Cove, then hiked to the beautiful Cobble Beach where the incoming waves created impressive acoustics among the thousands of fist-sized cobbles.
 We continued to the lighthouse and kept watch for whales in the distance, but they remained elusive.
 A Peregrine Falcon kept watch on the adjacent Colony Rock.
 We continued to Salal Hill and saw a deep blue wall of water and wind approaching from the south.
 As we made our way off the hill, the wall of water hit – we were thoroughly soaked!
 Returning to the interpretive center, we explored the exhibits and then retreated to our hotel to warm up.

-The following morning, we met at the Oregon State Parks Whale Watching Center in Depoe Bay.
+We met at the Oregon State Parks Whale Watching Center in Depoe Bay.
 After viewing the exhibits, we walked past the impressive blow hole on the coast and up the Sunset Street Access Area, where we watched waves pound the rocky cliff-lined peninsula.
 Even crashing against a cliff, the wave splashes exceeded the rooflines of nearby 2-story houses.
 Just after noon, we walked back to town and ended the trip.

 Stepping Back in Time at the Kam Wah Chung State Heritage Site